St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 Do not arrive at your parade spot less than an hour before noon.
 Crowds fill in fast.

 Do not assume restaurants will accept walk-ins on March 17.
-Book ahead or accept the takeaway/picnic life.
+Book ahead or accept the takeaway-and-picnic life.

 Do not bring a stroller through Temple Bar.
 The crowds make it impossible.

 Do not wear orange.
-This is a friendly tip - Dublin is on the green/Irish-Catholic side of the historic green-orange divide.
+A friendly tip - Dublin sits on the green side of the historic green-orange divide.
 Save the orange for Belfast.

 The Memory Worth Making

 St. Patrick's Day in Dublin with kids is not the version Americans imagine.
 It is gentler.
 More cultural.
 More family-positive.
-Our daughter remembers the Irish dance instructor at the Family Village who taught her a basic reel step.
-She remembers the Notre Dame marching band coming around the corner of Christ Church playing "When Irish Eyes Are Smiling."
+Lila remembers the Irish dance instructor at the Family Village who taught her a basic reel step.
+She remembers the Notre Dame marching band rounding the corner of Christ Church playing "When Irish Eyes Are Smiling."
 She remembers the Murphy's brown bread ice cream after the parade.
-She remembers walking back to the hotel through the Liffey at dusk with her green hat askew, holding a small Irish flag.
+She remembers walking back to the hotel along the Liffey at dusk with her green hat askew, holding a small Irish flag.

 Recommended Products